Chone Figgins: Anaheim Angels/Los Angeles Angels of Anaheim

 Figgins made his major league debut as a pinch runner on August 25, 2002, against the Boston Red Sox.
 His first hit was an RBI single to right field off Aaron Myette of the Texas Rangers on September 15, 2002.
+He was exclusively a pinch runner in the postseason, appearing in 6 games as the Angels won the World Series.
+He scored four times, stole one base, and was 1-for-1 in his only at bat.
 His first full season in the majors was 2004.
 On May 14, 2004, he went 5-for-6 in a 10 inning game against the Baltimore Orioles and hit his first home run off Kurt Ainsworth of the Orioles.
 His breakout year came in 2005, when he was moved to leadoff hitter after original leadoff hitter David Eckstein signed with the St. Louis Cardinals.
 He used his speed to steal an American League-high 62 bases, the second-most in Angels history.
 That year, he played two positions in the same game 24 times.
 He was named team co-MVP of the 2005 season for the Angels, along with Bartolo Colón.

 Prior to the 2006 season, the Angels signed Figgins to a three-year, $10.5-million deal.
 He had been eligible for salary arbitration.
-Figgins became the fifth Angel to hit for the cycle on September 16, 2006, at Rangers Ballpark in Arlington.
+Figgins became the fifth Angel to hit for the cycle on September 16, 2006, at the Ballpark in Arlington.
 Against the Oakland Athletics on September 29, 2006, he hit his first career inside-the-park home run at Angel Stadium.
 Along with third base, Figgins also played shortstop, second base, and all three outfield positions.
 Although he was initially considered for the center field job in 2006, the Angels decided to move Darin Erstad back to the position.
 Figgins became the starter at third base.
 With Erstad on the disabled list for much of the season, however, Figgins saw more time in center field.

 On March 21, 2007, in a spring training game against the Arizona Diamondbacks, Figgins suffered two broken fingers on his throwing hand while attempting to field a ground ball hit by Conor Jackson.
 He began the season on the disabled list and did not return till the end of April.
 In June 2007, Figgins recorded an Angels team-record 53 hits in a month, breaking the record set by Darin Erstad in April 2000.
 With six hits on June 18, 2007, against the Houston Astros, including a walk-off triple, Figgins matched the American League (AL) record for most hits in a nine-inning game.
-On July 15, 2007, Figgins stole his 187th base as an Angel, breaking the 20-year-old club record previously held by Gary Pettis, in attendance that day as a coach for the visiting Texas Rangers.
+On July 15, 2007, Figgins stole his 187th base as an Angel, breaking the 20-year-old club record previously held by Gary Pettis, who was in attendance that day as a coach for the visiting Texas Rangers.